awsdocs/amazon-workmail-administration-guide/doc_source/autodiscover.md

 **To make a basic unauthorized request**
 + Create an unauthenticated POST request to the AutoDiscover endpoint\.

-If your endpoint is configured correctly, it should return a `401 unauthorized` message:
+If your endpoint is configured correctly, it should return a `401 unauthorized` message\.

 ```
 $ curl -X POST -v https://autodiscover.''company.tld''/autodiscover/autodiscover.xml